Wednesday, 21 February 2018

 083 - Palace of Emperor Jahangir In Sheikhupura (Sheikhupura Fort)

-When you take a first look at the fort palace of Jahangir in Sheikhupura you are impressed.
-Impressed by its size and grandeur.
-Second, you are surprised to realize that how little have you heard or read about this palace.
-The third feeling is that of depression on seeing such a big, beautiful and historically important place in an advanced stage of decay.
+When you take a first look at the fort palace of Jahangir in Sheikhupura, you are impressed, impressed by its size and grandeur.
+Second, you are surprised to realize how little you have heard or read about this palace.
+The third feeling is that of depression upon seeing such a big, beautiful, and historically important place in an advanced stage of decay.

-And this fort does not exist in a faraway or remote area of Pakistan, it is just 40 kms to the west of Lahore and a few kilometers away from M2, in a big city Sheikhupura.
-It is located at 31°42'32.65"N; 73°59'25.24"E and spread over an area of 3.5 acres.
-It is a fortified palace with a huge walls, with 10 bastions, adding to its strength and beauty.
+And this fort does not exist in a faraway or remote area of Pakistan; it is just 40 km to the west of Lahore and a few kilometers away from the M2, in the large city of Sheikhupura.
+It is located at 31°42'32.65"N, 73°59'25.24"E and spreads over an area of 3.5 acres.
+It is a fortified palace with huge walls and ten bastions, adding to its strength and beauty.

 The main gate of the fort / palace.
 (23.07.2017)